voxel51/voxel51-docs/docs/plugins/developing_plugins.md

             surfaces="grid",  # default = "grid"

             # Markdown-formatted text that describes the panel.
 This is
-            # rendererd in a tooltip when the help icon in the panel
+            # rendered in a tooltip when the help icon in the panel
             # title is hovered over
             help_markdown="A description of the panel",
         )